alplky/D3-Challenge/README.md

 * HTML

 ## Objectives
-1. Create a scatter plot between two data variables that represents each state with circle elements.
+1. Create a scatter plot between two data variables that represent each state with circle elements.

 2. Bonus: Include more demographics by placing additional labels on the x and y axes.
 Animate the transitions for the circles' locations as well as the range of the axes.